 Other Symptoms Of Anxiety

-It is also important to understand that anxiety is a complex condition that can cause many signs and symptoms, thus, constant swallowing may not be the only indicator of anxiety, and we must consider other symptoms before reaching a conclusion.
-A few other symptoms of anxiety are
+It is also important to understand that anxiety is a complex condition that causes many signs and symptoms; thus, only constant swallowing may indicate anxiety only if it occurs with other symptoms such as.

 - Difficulty in concentrating on tasks